 The use of technology at the College also facilitates international relationships.
 At Pacific, video conferencing can be used to enhance classroom learning and assist in the development of strong relationships with the international community.

-Pacific Lutheran College supports development projects in Cambodia through Lutheran Church of Australian Mission International (LCA Mission International) and Australian Lutheran World Service.
+Pacific Lutheran College supports development projects in Cambodia through Lutheran Church of Australia, International Mission (LCA International Mission) and Australian Lutheran World Service.

 Every two years, students in Years 10-12 have the opportunity to participate in a service learning/study tour to Cambodia.
 Leading up to the trip, team members learn about Cambodia, its history and culture, challenges faced by the people, poverty and sustainable development.
 The College community also raises funds to support development projects in Cambodia.